0x9ONU/Obsidian-Notes/Summer Research/Machine Learning/Chapter 1 - Basics of Machine Learning.md

 Unlike supervised learning, there is not specific output or label that the algorithm is trying to predict.
 ```

+- Input: Examples of some data with not outputs
+- Output: Representation of structure in the data

 ```ad-important
 color:
 Unsupervised leanring is useful whent he goal is to: